 Customers use the IT Component Fact Sheet to address use cases like Technology Stack - Reference Models and Cost Management.
-For this, the standard model of IT Component, Tech.
-Stacks and Providers works great.
-More mature customers try to bring more dimensions of their IT Architecture into LeanIX, e.g. instances or platforms, to address use cases like Microservice or Container Management.
-Here, usability can suffer quickly from an overfrauded IT Component Fact Sheet, and it make sense to consider e.g. a dedicated "Environment Fact Sheet".
+For this, the standard model of IT Component, Tech Stacks and Providers works great.
+Customers often like to bring more dimensions of their IT Architecture into LeanIX, e.g. instances or platforms, to address use cases like Microservices or Container Management.
+Here, usability can suffer quickly from an overcrowded IT Component Fact Sheet, and it makes sense to consider configuration e.g. a dedicated "Environment Fact Sheet".

 Tweak Permission Model

-LeanIX helps companies to establish a vivid, open collaboration about their IT landscapes.
-However, there are cases where company augment this openness by deliberately introducing exceptions, e.g. allowing only some persons to see costs or other explicit content, or allowing a data protection officer to have the sole opportunity to set a certain approval.
-In this case, the Configuration Add-Ons can help you to bring in new roles or permissions.
+LeanIX helps organizations establish a vivid, open collaboration with their IT landscapes however there are instances when organizations balance this openness by deliberately introducing exceptions, e.g. allowing only some users to see costs or classified content- or - allowing a data protection officer to have the sole accountability to set a certain approval.
+In this case, the Configuration Add-Ons can help enhance roles or permissions.

 Working with sub-organizations

-In large companies, it is often desirable to create an open exchange, but the way towards this goal is long.
-If your company consists of sub-organisations that are not (yet) allowed to share certain content, the Configuration Add-On might help you to bring in this information into a shared workspace while maintaining a clear separation.
+In large companies, it is often desirable to create an open exchange, but the road towards this goal is long.
+If your company consists of sub-organisations that are not (yet) allowed to share certain content, the Configuration Add-Ons may help bring this information into a shared workspace while continuing to maintain a clear delineation.

 The following screenshot shows a simple configuration to address the GDPR use case.
 Within the Application Fact Sheet, a new Section called GDPR is created.
-The included attributes are handled as every other attribute in LeanIX.
+The included attributes are handled the same as other attribute in LeanIX.